You’ve undoubtedly heard that direct response copywriting is, hands-down, the best way to make more sales online.

 * Neglecting to talk about pain is neglecting the opportunity to allow your clients to put two and two together: that your offering may actually be a solution to their pain.
 In today’s busy world, people may not go so far as to draw the connection between their pain and your offering, if you don’t make it perfectly clear.
 (Plus, it’s also disrespectful.
 Your ideal clients are truly in pain — not addressing it can feel disrespectful.)

-* As soon as you master love-based copywriting – using pain in your marketing materials – it feels so good!
+* As soon as you master love-based copywriting – and the love-based way of using pain in your marketing materials – it feels so good!
 You can stand in your power as a confident successful entrepreneur because your copy will attract the people who most need the work you do.
 You’ll be attracting and landing clients whose lives you can transform.
 Not only will you grow your business but you’ll also make a bigger impact.

 You can use this article as an example of how to use pain in a love-based way.
 Did you notice how I wove in pain without twisting the knife?
 I educated you on pain without causing suffering.